 Art History I – covers sculpture, architecture, painting and other forms of art from the prehistoric era through the 12th century A.D.
 Students learn how to employ artistic vocabulary, formally analyze a work of art and appreciate art in its historical context.

-Modern Language I – Students select French, German, Spanish or Italian.
+Modern Language I – Students select French, Spanish or Italian.
 The focus of each course is mainly the study of grammar and vocabulary, enabling the student to read and translate basic literature in the target language.
 The student will also have some experience with oral language, both speaking and listening.
 Cultural exposure is accessed through the other aspects of the course.

 World Issues – offers an opportunity for students to apply the critical thinking skills they’ve learned in other courses to current issues encountered by humanity in different regions in the world.
 Students first research specific problems individually, then methodically propose and evaluate possible solutions in groups.
 Through the study of human suffering, poverty and disease, they come to understand the depth and complexity of the issues facing humanity and experience the challenges of bringing about change.